andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-yaml.md

 `kubectl get pods`{{execute}}

-Notice that it is running on default namespace since we didn't set any namespace in our specification.
+Notice that it is running on the default namespace since we didn't set any namespace in our specification.
 Kubernetes uses default namespace to deploy objects when you don't specify this.

+## Delete a Pod

+There are two options here, we can use the same yaml file or a single command:

+`kubectl delete -f pod-namespace.yaml`{{execute}}

+or

+`kubectl delete pod happypanda`{{execute}}